kumakyoo42/oma-file-formats/OPA.md

       <chunk>*

     <header> ::=
+      "Version:" <number>
       "Features:" <features list>
       "BoundingBox:" <bounding box>
       <typetable>
       "Chunks:" <number>

+The first item is the version of the Oma file format.
+As long, as this format is in experimental stage, this is always 0.

 The `<features list>` is a comma separated list of zero or more of the following words: `zipped`, `id`, `version`, `timestamp`, `changeset`,